mrworf/plexupdate/README.md

 ####Using wget and unzip

-You can either just download it as a [zip file](https://github.com/mrworf/plexupdate/archive/master.zip) and unzip it on your server.
+You can either download it as a [zip file](https://github.com/mrworf/plexupdate/archive/master.zip) and unzip it on your server.
 ```
 wget https://github.com/mrworf/plexupdate/archive/master.zip && unzip master.zip && mv plexupdate-master plexupdate && rm master.zip
 ```
 Note that unzip is requered (`sudo apt-get install unzip`).

 ####Using git to clone (Recommended)
-Using git it way eaiser and recommended, if you ask me.
+Using git is way eaiser and recommended, if you ask me.
 ```
 git clone https://github.com/mrworf/plexupdate.git
 ```
+Note that git is requered (`sudo apt-get install git-all`)

 The main benefit with git clone is that you can update to latest version very easily. *Said in another way*: Auto update only works, if you've done a git clone.